 Creative's Fatal1ty-endorsed headset improves upon a few of the problems of its wireless counterpart, and is a very strong product that stands well even without comparison.

-Closer inspection of the Creative Fatal1ty HS-1000 reveals that more than just a wire separates from the HS-1200 wireless headset.
+Closer inspection of the Creative Fatal1ty HS-1000 reveals that more than just a wire is separate from the HS-1200 wireless headset.
 The headband on the HS-1000 is half an inch wider than the HS-1200, with a flatter crown.
-The band itself is made entirely out of thick black plastic instead of plastic wrapped in leather and the HS-1000 has more padding, too: almost three-quarters of an inch in a black-fabric-covered foam strip at the top of the head band's arch.
+The band itself is made entirely out of thick black plastic instead of plastic-wrapped in leather and the HS-1000 has more padding, too: almost three-quarters of an inch in a black-fabric-covered foam strip at the top of the head band’s arch.

 Black plastic cradles labeled L and R (with a print of Fatal1ty’s signature on the left cradle) hold ear cups that are oval to the HS-1200’s round, with a diameter (at the cups’ thinnest point) that’s larger by a quarter of an inch.
 Both headsets have the same thick padding around the rims of the cups to protect the ears during extended use, but as with the padding on the headband, the HS-1000 uses black fabric over foam instead of leather.
 On the back of the cups are red plastic insets with the Fatal1ty logo that look a bit like insect eyes.
 Measured side by side, the two headsets are about equal in height; the extra length in the ear cups extends up towards the headband, which seems like a logical positioning.